MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/collaborate-guests-cross-cloud.md

 ### Add an organization

 Once you've enabled the clouds you want to collaborate with, you need to add the specific organizations with which you want to enable B2B collaboration.
+Unlike B2B collaboration with organizations in the same cloud, cross-cloud B2B collaboration requires that each organization be added to Azure AD cross-tenant access settings.

 To add an organization
 1. Sign in to [Azure Active Directory](https://aad.portal.azure.com) using a Global administrator or Security administrator account.